-RansomOff is a free, signature-less, endpoint security solution designed to do one thing; stop ransomware dead in its tracks.
+RansomOff is a free for home use, signature-less, endpoint security solution designed to do one thing; stop ransomware dead in its tracks.

 RansomOff protects your files on local drives, removable devices and networks shares and even protects your Master Boot Record (MBR) from malicious overwrites.